MacroPhase/Docs/resources/setting_up_ai.md

 # Setting Up AI Features

 MacroPhase's AI features — the coach, food scanner, and meal analysis — work best with an API key.
-Here's how to set it up, and which models to pick.
+Here's how to set it up, which models to pick, and how web grounding works.

 ## Quick Strategy

-- **BYOK web grounding:** Web search is separate from the coach model.
-Choose Jina, Tavily, Gemini 2.5 Free, Gemini 3, or a custom SearXNG instance in **Settings → AI → Web Grounding**.
+- **Web Grounding (Default: DuckDuckGo)**: Live web search is completely free and enabled by default via DuckDuckGo (no API key needed).
+You can optionally connect BYOK providers (Jina, Tavily, Gemini 3, or SearXNG) in **Settings → AI Features → Web Grounding**.
 - **Ultra-budget paid:** Use OpenRouter.
 It taps into efficient models like DeepSeek and Xiaomi for fractions of a cent.

 ## Supported Providers